AliceStats/Alice/README.md

     make install

-This will generate a bin folder containing the example, a lib folder containing shared and static versions of the library as well as an include folder with the nessecary headers needed to develop with Alice.
+This will generate a bin folder containing the example, a lib folder containing shared and static versions of the library, as well as an include folder with the nessecary headers required to develop with Alice.

-If Alice segfaults it might be usefull to turn on debugging by adding `-DDEBUG=X` where X is a number between 1 and 5 to the CMake options.
-If debugging is enabled Alice prints a lot of information to cout (> 300 MB) so it's recommended to pipe the output in a file and only investigate the last couple of lines.
-This does not replace using a debugger but it's helpfull in narrowing down certain kinds of errors.
+If Alice segfaults it might be usefull to turn on debugging by adding `-DDEBUG=X`, where X is a number between 1 and 5, to the CMake options.
+If debugging is enabled, Alice prints a lot of information to cout (> 300 MB).
+It's recommended to pipe the output in a file and only investigate the last couple of lines.
+This does not replace a debugger but it's helpfull in narrowing down certain kinds of errors.

 Building Alice on Windows